-Don't forget to click "Designs" at the bottom if you want to narrow it down and browse specific occasions.
+Don't forget to click "Designs" at the bottom if you want to narrow down your choices and browse designs for specific occasions.

 3. Customize it!

-The little "head" icons will point to the spaces where you can drag and drop photos from the photo pool on the right.
-Once you've assigned them a spot, you can click it again to zoom, rotate, scooch it around, or even convert it to black and white!
+The little "headshot" icons indicate the spaces where you can drag and drop photos from your photo pool on the right.
+Once you've assigned the photos a spot, you can click them again to zoom, rotate, scooch around, or even convert to black and white!

-When you're finished, click the little "X" in the corner to close the edit bubble.
+When you're finished zooming and scooching, click the little "X" in the corner to close the edit bubble.
 You can always undo your changes and start over.

 The "T" icons indicate areas where you can click and enter text.

-NOTE: Some cards will let you customize the size, font and other options, but not all designs offer that choice.
+NOTE: Some cards will let you customize the font size, type, and other options, but not all designs offer that choice.

 4. Make it yours.

-When it's perfect, click the Save button at the bottom to keep your changes.
+When your card's perfect, click the Save button at the bottom to keep your changes.

-Choose the quantity of cards that you want from the section on the right, then click the Add to Cart button at the bottom.
-Now you're ready to check out.
+Choose the quantity of cards you want from the section on the right, then click the Add to Cart button at the bottom.
+Now you're ready to check out!

-As the gallery owner, you'll find all of your saved cards in your Unlisted (Anyone with the Link) "My SmugMug Creations" gallery, or the "Guest Cards" gallery for cards made by your guests.
+As the gallery owner, you'll find all your saved cards in an Unlisted (Anyone with the Link) "My SmugMug Creations" gallery, or a "Guest Cards" gallery for cards made by your guests.
 Even those cards you create and save through EZ Prints' card creator can be found there.
 You can access these galleries by typing yoursmugmugdomainname.com/My-SmugMug-Creations or yoursmugmugdomainname.com/Guest-Cards into your browser address bar.

-Browse to the card image and then click the Tools button > This Photo > Edit.
+Browse to the card image and then click the Photo Tools wrench icon > Edit Card.

-We'll open up in the card builder and you can edit your photos or text as much as you like.
+We'll open the card builder and you can edit your photos or text as much as you like.
 Don't forget to save your changes!

 FYI: Your guests won't have the ability to edit cards themselves, but you can do it for them.
 When it's ready, share the link to the finished card in your Unlisted (Anyone with the Link) "Guest Cards" gallery.
 They can click the Buy button and check out from there.

 If you've saved your card and are now ready to buy, find the image of your finished card in your "Cards" gallery (yoursmugmugdomainname.com/My-SmugMug-Creations/Cards) and hit the familiar Buy button.
-We'll display just the available options:
+We'll display your available options:

 Tip: Need to make more than one card?
 Exit the card builder and start a new session.

-If you have our highest-level commerce account, your clients can use photos in your gallery and build them into custom photo cards, earning you money.
+If you have our highest-level commerce account, your clients can use photos in your gallery to create their own custom photo cards, earning you money.

-Price them just the way you'd price everything else in your site, with Pricelists.
-Tell your clients to look under the Buy button for the "Create a Card" option and they can build it just like we described above.
+Price them the way you'd price everything else on your site, with Pricelists.
+Tell your clients to look under the Buy button for the "Create a Card" option, and they can build their card just like we described above.

-Once it's made, they can add the card to their shopping cart right from the card builder:
+Once their card is made, they can add it to their shopping cart right from the card builder:

 Finally, note that if and when you use Proof Delay, you can always click "Edit Project" from the order's Proof Delay screen to go in and edit your clients' cards after the order's been placed.

 FYI: Got watermarks?
-They'll show on your online previews but your cards won't print with them, don't worry.
+They'll show in your online previews, but your cards won't print with them, don't worry.